-ACCOMMODATION: Hotel Chan-kah (or similar)
+ACCOMMODATION: Hotel Maya Tulipanes (or similar)

-DAY 11 - Drive to Frontera Corozal; travel by boat to Yaxchilan and drive to Flores
+DAY 11 - Drive to Frontera Corozal; travel by boat to Yaxchilan

 Today we head into the Lacandon area to the ruins of Bonampak.
 The discovery of the well preserved murals at this site had a profound impact on our understanding of the Mayans.
 Continuing to Frontera, we board our lancha (river boat) on the Ucumacinta river and head for the remote site of Yaxchilan, famous for its stelae and roof combs.
 We continue back up the river through the rainforest to our overnight lodge near where we boarded our boat earlier today.
+The lodge is simple in this remote location, a series of cabins with thatched roofs, en suite bathrooms and hanging mosquito nets.
+Listen out for the howler monkeys in the early hours of the morning.

-ACCOMMODATION: Hotel Casona Del Lago (or similar)
+ACCOMMODATION: Escudo Jaguar (or similar)